cs3110/textbook/src/chapters/mut/refs.md

 The answer has to do with a particularly tricky interaction between polymorphism and mutability.
 In a later chapter on interpreters, we'll learn how type inference works, and at that point we'll be able to explain the problem in detail.
-In short, allowing the type `'a -> 'a` for that ref would lead the possibility of programs that crash at run time because of type errors.
+In short, allowing the type `'a -> 'a` for that ref would lead to the possibility of programs that crash at run time because of type errors.

 For now, think about it this way: although the *value* stored in a ref cell is